BenjaminLettner/CSharp-Console-Tetris/README.md

    - Try increasing your terminal window size
    - Use a monospace font in your terminal

-3. **MacOS Specific**: On Mac, use the `run-tetris-fixed.sh` script which handles Mac-specific Docker quirks
+3. **MacOS Specific**: On Mac, use the `run-tetris.sh` script which handles Mac-specific Docker quirks

 ## Main Menu